 Here are 7 scenarios that kids of all ages should be aware of and should know how to respond:

 1. A loud, sudden pounding on the door, especially at night.
 This would scare the heck out an adult, so you can be sure it would terrify a child.
-Your children should know to never answer the door in this type of scenario but to either stay in their room or go to a safe room/area.
+Your children should know to never answer the door in this type of scenario but to either stay in their room or go to a safe room/area and lock the door.
+For security, that room should ideally have a solid wood door with a reinforced lock like this one.

 4. A sudden scream from someone in the household.
 This could be due to a serious injury or someone having a heart attack.
 From my first book: “Here is an example of a routine based on a crisis in which children must handle a medical emergency on their own, without any adults present.